housseindjirdeh/hdjirdeh.github.io/_posts/2017-09-16-progressive-angular-applications.markdown

 </script>
 {% endhighlight %}

-This piece of code checks to see if the browser supports service workers and if so, specify where it lives in order to register it.
-In our case, it's `service-worker.js`.
+All this does is check to see if the browser supports service workers and if so, register it's file path.
 Let's run our application locally with `ng serve` or `ng serve --prod`, open it in a Chromium browser (Google Chrome, Firefox or Opera) and check the console.

 ![App Shell](assets/progressive-angular-applications/service-worker-fail-local.png){: .article-image-with-border }

 We can see that it can't retrieve the service worker file, `service-worker.js`, since it doesn't exist.
-So we'll need to actually create it before we except anything to open in our browser.
 There's a few ways we can set up this file:

 1. Create the file and write out the logic to open a cache, cache all the static files (HTML, CSS, JS, images, etc..) and return the cached resources when the user returns to the page.
 Here's an [excellent introduction](https://developers.google.com/web/fundamentals/getting-started/primers/service-workers) to setting up a service worker.
 2. Use  **Service Worker Precache**.